-What is syncope?Syncope is a brief loss of consciousness and muscle tone caused when not enough blood gets to the brain.
+What is syncope?Syncope is a brief loss of consciousness and muscle tone that can occur when not enough blood gets to the brain.
 Syncope is commonly called fainting.
 In most children, it’s usually harmless.
 But in a few children, syncope is serious.
 This is usually because of a heart problem, or sometimes a neurological problem.

 What causes syncope?

 The common reason behind each fainting episode is a temporary lack of oxygen-rich (red) blood getting to the brain.
 However, many different problems can cause a decrease in blood flow to the brain.
 Some causes of syncope include:

 - Vasovagal syndrome (or neurocardiogenic syncope).
 A sudden drop in blood pressure with or without a decrease in heart rate.
 It is caused by a problem with the nerves controlling the heart and blood vessels.
 This is the most common cause of syncope and can follow periods of extreme emotion.

 - Arrhythmia.
 A heart rate that is too slow, too fast, or too irregular to keep enough blood flow to the body, including the brain.
 This is a fairly rare cause of syncope.

 - Structural heart disease (muscle or valve defects).
 There may be problems with the heart muscle or one or more of the heart valves.
 This may cause a decrease of blood flow to the body, including the brain.
 Inflammation of the heart muscle known as myocarditis can also cause fainting.
 The heart muscle becomes weak and is not able to pump as well as normal.
 The body again reacts to decreased blood flow to the brain by fainting.